-Community Safety Zones (CSZs)
+Implementing Community Safety Zones (CSZs)

-For consistency, it is recommended that CZAs (with a posted speed of 40 km/h) be considered for all TBM communities (both beach and interior) with priority given to those with known speeding issues where 50 km/h or higher is currently posted.
-Note that there are defined requirements for Community Safety Zones that need to be assessed for applicability in these communities.
+Implement CZAs (with a posted speed of 40 km/h) with priority given to those with known speeding issues where 50 km/h or higher is currently posted.
+Note that there are defined requirements for Community Safety Zones that need to be assessed for applicability in communities.

-Pedestrian Safety Zones (PSZs)
+Implementing Pedestrian Safety Zones (PSZs)

-It is recommended that PSZs (with a posted speed of 30 km/h) be considered at the following locations:
+Implement PSZs (with a posted speed of 30 km/h) at the following potential locations: